Herman Miller Aeron vs Steelcase Leap V2 Ergonomic Chairs

 Back Support and Lumbar Adjustability

 Herman Miller’s PostureFit SL system on the Aeron is a marvel, pushing independently against your sacrum and lumbar spine to maintain the natural S-curve of your back.
 It is incredibly effective for upright typing.
 Steelcase counters with its LiveBack technology, where the entire backrest flexes organically as you twist and shift.
-Furthermore, the Leap V2 allows you to adjust both the height of the lumbar bar and the firmness of the lower back tension.
+Additionally, the Leap V2 allows you to adjust both the height of the lumbar bar and the firmness of the lower back tension.
 While the Aeron excels at static upright posture, the Leap V2 adapts better to dynamic, moving bodies.

 Recline Mechanisms and Dynamic Movement